Confirmation and Refutation of Lyman Continuum Leakers at $z\sim3$ with JWST NIRSpec/IFU: Observations

 For LACES104037, Keck/MOSFIRE $H$ and $K$ band spectroscopy covers a number of strong rest-frame optical emission lines (e.g., \OII, \OIII, and H$\beta$; \cite{Nakajima_2020}).
 The emission-line measurements are taken from \cite{Nakajima_2020}.

-We performed spectral SED fitting for LACES104037 incorporating the JWST spectroscopic data (Section~\ref{subsect:SED}).
+We performed SED fitting for both LACES104037 and its merging companion, incorporating the JWST spectroscopic data (Section~\ref{subsect:SED}).
 The primary photometric dataset follows that adopted in \citet{Fletcher_2019}.
-In addition, we carried out SED fitting for the merging companion of LACES104037 (LACES104037s) to estimate its stellar mass.
-Following the photometric strategy of \citet{Fletcher_2019}, we remeasured the Subaru photometry.
-We use the F160W image as a high-resolution prior and apply \textsc{TPHOT} to obtain reliable flux measurements \citep{Fletcher_2019,Yiming_2025}.
-Our photometry shows no significant deviation from the results of \citet{Fletcher_2019}.
+To separate the blended photometric contribution of the two components in the ground-based Subaru imaging, we remeasured the Subaru photometry using the high-resolution HST/F160W image as a prior and applied \textsc{TPHOT} \citep{Fletcher_2019,Yiming_2025}.
+This procedure enabled us to deblend LACES104037 and its merging companion and obtain independent photometric measurements for each component, which were then used in the subsequent SED fitting.
+The sum of the deblended fluxes is consistent with the total photometry reported by \citet{Fletcher_2019} (see Table~\ref{tab:photometry}), indicating that our remeasured photometry introduces no significant systematic offset.